 These cash grants is often referred to as “welfare” and the conditions under which you can receive it largely depend on where you live.
 States with larger African American populations, all else equal, have less generous and more restrictive TANF policies.

-Diversion Cash Assistance (DCA), often known as Emergency Cash Assistance, provides alternative assistance for single mothers in times of emergency.
-It is generally offered as a one-time payment in lieu of extended cash benefits.
+Diversion Cash Assistance (DCA), often known as Emergency Cash Assistance, is designed to provide immediate assistance for single mothers in times of emergency.

 SNAP, the nation’s largest anti-hunger program, helped over 40 million low-income Americans to afford a nutritionally adequate diet, with children under the age of 18 being the largest recipient.